 The EPL specifies six locations for quarterly monitoring.
 These are illustrated in Figure 2-1 and described further in Table 2.
 The receiver at R3 is not currently being monitored due to access restrictions.
-The receiver at R4 was undergoing landscaping renovations during the monitoring period and was not able to accommodate the noise logger.
+The receiver at R4 monitoring was not collected due to a failure of the noise logger.